Pompano Beach community mourns death of beloved bar owner

 POMPANO BEACH, Fla. - People gathered Sunday to remember Sherry Palmer with spiritual songs and comforting words.

-Palmer and her husband, Patrick, co-owned the Chit-Chats bar on Federal Highway in Pompano Beach.
-The business is now temporarily closed after she was found dead inside her home on Wednesday.
+Palmer and her husband owned Chit Chat's on Federal Highway in Pompano Beach.
+The bar is now temporarily closed after she was found dead inside her home on Wednesday.

 More News Headlines

-A sign in front of the bar says it is closed to allow employees time to grieve.
-Bar workers grew concerned after noticing the couple hadn’t shown up to work in days, so they called the Broward Sheriff's Office ans asked that officers perform a welfare check.
+A sign in front of the business said it was closed to allow employees time to grieve.
+Employees grew concerned after noticing the couple hadn't shown up to work in days, so they called the Broward Sheriff's Office and asked deputies to perform a welfare check.

 Patrick Palmer was unconscious but alive.
-Detectives found Sherry’s body and have since ruled her death a homicide.
+Deputies found Sherry's body and have since ruled her death a homicide.

-"It baffles our mind, the way that God works, but our God is a forgiving God," said one churchgoer.

-On Sunday, a dedicated prayer service was held outside a nearby bar called Mickey's to honor the life of the 63-year-old vibrant woman who was so beloved in the Pompano Beach community.
+A dedicated prayer service was held Sunday outside a nearby bar called Mickey's to honor the life of the 63-year-old woman who was so beloved in the Pompano Beach community.

 Copyright 2018 by WPLG Local10.com - All rights reserved.